Nicholas Wayman-Harris

 The film, Sinner directed by Marc Benardout, was awarded Best Feature Narrative at the 41st Brooklyn Arts Council International Film & Video Festival and Grand Jury Best Feature at the Buffalo Niagara Film Festival.

-Nicholas has worked with the Strause Brothers on the 2010 sci-fi film "Skyline", a fast-paced and visually stunning alien invasion film.
-He has just finished "Snake and Mongoose" a film about the birth of drag racing due for release this year.
+Nicholas worked with the Strause Brothers on the 2010 sci-fi film "Skyline", a fast-paced and visually stunning alien invasion film.

+Highly respected by his peers and colleagues, Nicholas's tutelage and generosity at his company NWH Editing Ltd launched the careers of some of today's leading commercial and music video editors.